spaceml-org/floodmapper/tutorial/01_INTRODUCTION.md

 ## The Processing Machine - Command and Control

-NEMA FloodMapper is designed to be run from a single computer using a mixture of Jupyter Notebooks (for data preparation and analysis) and executable Python scripts.
+FloodMapper is designed to be run from a single computer using a mixture of Jupyter Notebooks (for data preparation and analysis) and executable Python scripts.
 Instructions for installing FloodMapper on a Linux Processing Machine are provided later in this tutorial.